• Skip to main content

 • 京 : a kanji character used to mean ‘the capital city’ in Japanese.

-From these two kanji characters, we can understand that “tokyo” literally means ‘the east capital city’ in Japanese.
-This kanji concept represents well what the capital city really is.
+From these two kanji characters, we can understand that the formed noun literally means ‘the east capital city’ in Japanese.
+This kanji concept represents really well what the Japanese capital city is.
 It is located on the east side of Japan and widely considered as the capital city.
-The first kanji character meaning ‘east’ is used to differentiate Tokyo from the former capital city, Kyoto, which is located on the west side of Japan.
-Interestingly, both kanji characters used in Kyoto mean ‘the capital’ in Japanese.
-It was the first capital city of Japan, so no directional word was necessary in the name.
-The relation between these two capital city names is worth knowing, I think.
+The first kanji character meaning ‘east’ is used to differentiate Tokyo from the former capital city, Kyoto, which is located at more or less the center of Japan.
+Interestingly, both kanji characters used in Kyoto mean ‘the capital city’ in Japanese.
+It was the first official capital city of Japan, so no directional word was necessary in the name.
+We should know the relation between these two city names, I think.

 boku tachi wa ashita tokyo ni iki masu – 僕達は明日東京に行きます (ぼくたちはあしたとうきょうにいきます)